 When you cast off in knit or purl whatever the case may be, don't tension the yarn at all and keep it very loose, almost sloppy like.
 This is the one time that you can do this.

 I know it sounds a little off the wall but give it a try.
 After you cast off about half the stitches stop and have a look at what it looks like.

 You may be very surprised that they look perfectly fine.
 I couldn't believe it the first time I tried it.
 My bind off row actually looked really well done.

-What I try to do when I am binding off is simply let the yarn flow through my fingers without applying any tension at all.
+So try to let the yarn flow through your fingers without applying any tension at all.
 That way the stitches pretty much fall where they should and they won't curl.

 Sometimes that last stitch just doesn't seem to lie right and it always seems a little looser than the others.
 Sometimes it just looks wonky.
 So give the instructions below a try.